Devendra2016/1shot_reddit_to_reels/README.md

-# README

-## 1shot_reddit_to_reels
+# 1shot_reddit_to_reels

-A Python automation tool to download top Reddit gaming clips, convert them for vertical reels, and upload them to Instagram with auto-commented hashtags.
+A complete automation pipeline to download top Reddit gaming clips, convert them for vertical reels, and upload them to Instagram with auto-commented hashtags.
+This project is ideal for gaming content creators who want to streamline their short-form video workflow.

+---

+## Features

+- **One-command pipeline:** Run all steps (download, format, upload) with a single command.
+- **Live logging:** See progress and errors in real time.
+- **Dependency checks:** Warns you if any required Python packages are missing.
+- **Windows encoding fix:** Automatically sets UTF-8 encoding for smooth operation on Windows.
+- **Modular scripts:** Each step (download, format, upload) is a separate script for easy customization.

 ---